Ryan Castro

-Bryan David Castro Sosa (born 14 January 1994), known professionally as Ryan Castro, is a Colombian rapper, singer and songwriter.
+Bryan David Castro Sosa (born 14 January 1994), known professionally as Ryan Castro, is a Colombian rapper, singer, and songwriter.
 He achieved worldwide recognition for his songs "Quema", "Jordan", "Mujeriego", and "Monastery".

 Early years

-Castro was born in Bello and raised in the Pedregal neighborhood, north of Medellín, the capital of Antioquia.
+Castro was born in Bello and raised in the Pedregal neighbourhood, in the north of Medellín, the capital of Antioquia.
 From an early age, he demonstrated musical abilities, especially in rap, freestyle, and dancehall, genres in which he excelled in high school.
 After graduating from high school at age 17, he began singing on buses, which helped him contribute to the subsistence at home.
 This allowed him to gain experience and confidence over the years, and he soon began performing in bars, clubs and music events.
 Years later, he traveled to Curaçao, where he found inspiration by the sea to create his music.

 Musical career

 Ryan Castro began his professional career in Colombia in 2017 with the single "Morena", promoting his songs on digital platforms such as YouTube and SoundCloud.
 Later, he became known on the music scene by signing with Kevin Roldán's label, Kings Records.
 In 2020, he began to see success in his homeland with the release of the single "Lejanía".

 Following this, Castro released several hits, "Wasa Wasa" and "Malory".
 On 12 November 2021, he released a duet with Colombian artist Feid titled "Monastery".
 On 17 December 2021, he achieved international success with the release of the single "Mujeriego", which entered the Billboard Global 200 chart.
 This was followed by "Jordan", which also charted well on the Spotify Global Top 50 chart for several weeks; the accompanying music video has received over 400 million views on YouTube.
-2021 saw Castro fully cementing himself within the nuevo generación (new generation) of musicians emerging from Latin America.
+2021 saw Castro fully cementing himself within the nueva generación (new generation) of musicians emerging from Latin America.

 On 27 January 2022, Castro was featured with Blessd on the remix to "Quién TV".
 Castro's rise to stardom through music led him to perform at the MTV Video Music Awards, where he performed the single "Nivel de Perreo" with fellow Colombian artist J Balvin.
 This continued success resulted in Castro being offered a music distribution contract with Sony Music in 2022.
 That same year, he won in two categories at the Premios Heat ("Heat Awards"), where he was nominated for 'Best Andean-Region Artist' and 'Best New Generation—Male'.
 On 5 August 2022, he released his first EP, Reggaetonera, with a total of seven songs.
 He later presented his second EP, Los Piratas, with producer SOG.